RyanCMcDonald/mtb_trail_recommender/.ipynb_checkpoints/README-checkpoint.md

 **Week 10**: ALL data to be cleaned/formatted/and EDA completed.

-    – The data is, unfortunately, a bit of a mess.
+   * The data is, unfortunately, a bit of a mess.
 Also, the data is not retrieved in one large CSV.
 IT comes in many that need to be combined.

-    -Start on recommender system!
+   * Start on recommender system!

 **Week 11**:  Complete recommender system (potential StreamLit app to be generated, time allowing)

-    -Prepare presentation/ documentation for project submission
+   * Prepare presentation/ documentation for project submission

 **Week 12**: Solicit feedback from peers prior to submission.

-    -Make any necessary last-minute updates!
+   * Make any necessary last-minute updates!

 ---